NCAT-ISEN370/isen370-project1-template/README.md

 ## Saving Your Work to GitHub

-Your completed work should be saved in your team's GitHub repository.
+Your completed work must be saved in your team's assigned GitHub repository.

+### Naming Your Project Notebook

 The first time your team saves the Project 1 assignment notebook to GitHub, rename the notebook using the following naming convention:

-`ISEN370_Fall26_Team_XX_Project1.ipynb`
+`ISEN370_SSYY_TeamXX_Project1.ipynb`

+where:

+- `SS` = semester (`FA` = Fall, `SP` = Spring, `SU` = Summer)
+- `YY` = two-digit year
-Replace `XX` with your assigned team number.
+- `XX` = your two-digit team number

-For example, Team 03 should use:
+For example, Team 03 in Fall 2026 would use:

-`ISEN370_Fall26_Team_03_Project1.ipynb`
+`ISEN370_FA26_Team03_Project1.ipynb`

+**Important:** Google Colab may automatically add `Copy_of_` to the notebook filename.
+Remove `Copy_of_` and use the required filename shown above.

-Once the team-specific notebook has been created, all team members should continue working with and saving to that same notebook.
+Once your team has created the team-specific notebook, all team members should work from and save changes to that same notebook.
 Do not create additional copies of the assignment notebook.

+### Saving from Google Colab

 When working in Google Colab:

 1. Save your work regularly.
 2. From the Colab menu, select **File → Save a copy in GitHub**.
-3. Select your team's Project 1 repository in the NCAT-ISEN370 GitHub organization.
+3. Select your team's Project 1 repository in the `NCAT-ISEN370` GitHub organization.
-4. In the **File path** field, enter your team's assigned notebook filename.
+4. In the **File path** field, enter your team's required notebook filename.
+5. Select the `main` branch.
-5. Enter a brief commit message describing the work completed.
+6. Enter a brief commit message describing the work completed.
-6. Save the notebook to the `main` branch.
+7. Save the notebook to GitHub.
-7. Return to GitHub and confirm that the updated notebook appears in your team's repository.
+8. Return to your team's GitHub repository and verify that the updated notebook appears there.

-**Important:** Google Colab may automatically add `Copy_of_` to the notebook filename.
-Remove `Copy_of_` before saving.
-Your team should maintain only one working Project 1 notebook using the required team-specific filename.

-Do not rely only on an open Colab session to store your work.
-Verify that your team's most recent work has been successfully saved to GitHub.
+Do not rely only on an open Google Colab session to store your work.
+Always verify that your team's most recent work has been successfully saved to GitHub.

 ---